Your laid-back island getaway

 Where to stay in Koh Lanta?
 The best beaches:

-- North: Khlong Dao – The longest and most popular beach on Koh Lanta.
+- North: Klong Dao – The longest and most popular beach in Koh Lanta.
 It’s very child-friendly, with plenty of restaurants and facilities nearby.

-- North: Long Beach – Even more picturesque than Khlong Dao, this beach is also long, family-friendly and offers a relaxed atmosphere.
+- North: Long Beach – Even more picturesque than Klong Dao, this beach is also long, family-friendly and offers lots of peace.

-- Central: Klong Khong – A beach with more rocky areas, an alternative vibe, and affordable resorts and pools.
-Perfect for those seeking a quieter stay.
+- Central: Klong Khong – A beach with more rocky areas, an alternative vibe as well as affordable resorts.

 - Central: Klong Nin – Our favourite beach to stay at in Koh Lanta.
 Quiet, great for swimming and still offering a good selection of places to eat and enjoy.

-- South: Bamboo Bay – Arguably the most beautiful beach on the island, located right at the southern tip of Koh Lanta with serene surroundings.
+- South: Bamboo Beach – Arguably the most beautiful beach on the island, located right at the southern tip of Koh Lanta with serene surroundings.

 You can also search for the cheapest and best hotels in Koh Lanta here.

-Koh Lantas northern beaches (Khlong Dao and Long Beach)
+Koh Lanta’s northern beaches (Klong Dao and Long Beach)

-The northern beaches, Khlong Dao and Long Beach, are excellent choices for both couples and families with children.
+The northern beaches, Klong Dao and Long Beach, are excellent choices for both couples and families with children.

-As Koh Lanta’s longest beaches, Khlong Dao and Long Beach also offer the widest selection of restaurants.
+As Koh Lanta’s longest beaches, Klong Dao and Long Beach also offer the widest selection of restaurants – many of which have small playgrounds alongside the tables.

-Search for the cheapest and best hotels on Khlong Dao or Long Beach (adlinks).
+Search for the cheapest and best hotels on Klong Dao or Long Beach (adlinks).

 Koh Lanta’s central beaches (Klong Khong and Klong Nin)